Industrial Cooling Systems

 The Crystal Lagoons City is a conceptual project that brings together different recreational and industrial applications of the technologies we offer, in both the public and private sectors.

-The Crystal Lagoons city includes several crystal clear lagoons with different applications: solving problems of pollution, producing freshwater without energy, improving the quality of life for people around the world, generating a safe recreational amenity without the use of land, providing continuity to renewable power plants, reducing pre-treatment costs for reverse osmosis processes, purifying seawater at low costs, and generating high quality water reservoirs for their use in times of drought.
+The Crystal Lagoons city includes several pristine clear lagoons with different applications: solving problems of pollution, producing freshwater without energy, improving the quality of life for people around the world, generating a safe recreational amenity without the use of land, providing continuity to renewable power plants, reducing pre-treatment costs for reverse osmosis processes, purifying seawater at low costs, and generating high quality water reservoirs for their use in times of drought.

-In the image, we can see the main park with a crystal clear lagoon and beach life as a main attraction that allows the safe practice of water sports, while providing air conditioning and heating for a large number of nearby residential and commercial buildings, through heat pump systems.
+In the image, we can see the main park with a pristine clear lagoon and beach life as a main attraction that allows the safe practice of water sports, while providing air conditioning and heating for a large number of nearby residential and commercial buildings, through heat pump systems.
 We can also see a floating lagoon that enables developers to take advantage of lakes and water bodies with poor water quality, creating a unique attraction that enables recreational uses such as swimming and sailing in a safe environment without the use of additional land.

 A sustainable cooling lagoon can also be found in the industrial area, whose function is to cool the electricity generation process of a thermal power plant.
 The high quality hot water (by-product of the cooling system) is then sent to a membrane distillation process, where fresh water is produced without the use of additional energy, which can be used as drinking water, for irrigation, or other applications.